indiqusdocs/apiculus/docs/Subscribers/Storage/BlockVolumes/CreatingDataDisk.md

 6. Verify the Estimated Cost of your Data Disk based on the options that you have chosen from the Summary and Estimated Costs Section( Here, both the Hourly and Monthly Prices summary will be displayed).
 7. Click on the check box after going through the policies mentioned by your cloud service provider.
    ![Creating Data Disk](img/CreatingDataDisk.png)
-8. Clicking on the BUY HOURLY or BUY MONTHLY button, a confirmation pop-over will open up, and the price summary will be displayed along with the discount codes if you have any in your account.
+8. Clicking the **BUY HOURLY** or **BUY MONTHLY** button opens a confirmation pop-over, displaying the price summary along with any applicable discount codes in your account.
     1. You can apply any of the discount codes listed by clicking on the **APPLY** button.
     2. You can also remove the applied discount code by clicking the **REMOVE** button.
     3. Clicking on the **CANCEL** button, this action will be canceled.